open-policy-agent/swift-opa/README.md

 ### Capabilities and Builtins

-- Builtins are the standard and custom functions available to Rego (e.g. `count`, `concat`, etc.).
+- [Builtins](https://www.openpolicyagent.org/docs/policy-reference/builtins) are the standard and custom functions available to Rego (e.g. `count`, `concat`, etc.).
 The engine comes with the default OPA builtins enabled.
-- You can optionally supply an OPA `capabilities.json` (from an OPA release) upon the `OPA.Engine` init via `capabilities: .path(...)`.
+- You can optionally supply an OPA [`capabilities.json`](https://www.openpolicyagent.org/docs/deployments#capabilities) (from an OPA release) upon the `OPA.Engine` init via `capabilities: .path(...)`.
 During `prepareForEvaluation`, the engine checks that all builtins required by your compiled policies are present in the capabilities file (including matching signatures).
+If no capabilities are specified, validation is skipped and execution proceeds normally.
 - The engine also checks that every required builtin by the compiled policy is present in the Swift implementation, matched by its name (default or custom builtin).
-Signature correctness is enforced by OPA’s capabilities; Swift builtin closures validate arguments at runtime.
+This check runs independently of capabilities validation.
+Signature correctness is enforced by OPA’s capabilities (if specified); Swift builtin closures validate arguments only at runtime.

 ### Adding Custom Builtins

-One can also register custom builtins when creating the `OPA.Engine`, in addition to the default OPA builtins provided by `swift-opa`.
+One can also [register custom builtins](https://www.openpolicyagent.org/docs/extensions) when creating the `OPA.Engine`, in addition to the default OPA builtins provided by `swift-opa`.
-Conflicts with default builtin names are validated during `prepareForEvaluation`.
+Conflicts with default builtin names are validated during `prepareForEvaluation(query:)`.
+If capabilities are provided, the custom builtins are validated against the specified capabilities file.

 ```swift
 import AST